angelosps/Algorithms/Complete Search/README.md

 # Complete Search
-Complete Search algorithms using Bruteforce and Backtracking techniques.
+Complete Search implementations using Bruteforce and Backtracking techniques.